 If you are employed on a UK training contract as either a Core or Specialty Trainee you may be eligible for tax relief on MRCP(UK) and SCE examination fees paid within the last four tax years, providing you paid the examination fee yourself.
 A number of UK trainees have informed us that they have successfully claimed tax relief.
-For more information please see the HMRC website.
+For more information please see the Her Majesty's Revenue and Customs (HMRC) website.

 To claim tax relief, trainees have told us that you can either:

 - complete a form P87: Tax relief for expenses of employment, available to download from the HMRC website;

 - complete a self-assessment tax return and include details on the employment page (if you are already in self-assessment or the expenses amount to more than £2,500);

 - write a letter to HMRC stating that:

 - you are employed under a training contract (provide a letter from your Deanery/ LETB or your employment contract to support this);

 - you took (specify) mandatory examination/s run by MRCP(UK) to meet the requirements of your training programme and believe that the cost of the examination/s is now tax deductible;

 - reference the case of Revenue & Customs Commissioners v Dr Piu Banerjee ( EWCA Civ 843); and HMRC guidance EIM32546 which states that: ‘Failure to…obtain the qualification will mean that he cannot proceed to the next stage of his chosen profession’.

 HMRC will require proof of payment for examination fees paid (eg credit card or bank statement).